-Spring Packages and Nuc availability for 2017 in Louisville and surrounding areas.
+Spring Packages and Nuc availability for 2019 in Louisville and surrounding areas.
 The early shipments of bee packages, queens, and nucs from Southern State producers start in early April.
 Reserve by January or February as they often sell out.
 Local producers typically have packages and nucs available April-June.
 Local honey for sale, as well.

 Bees from Suppliers

 Make a visit in person or order online!

 HoneyBear Farms (14005 Taylorsville Road, Louisville, KY 40299)

 Kelley Beekeeping (Clarkson, KY and online)

 Dadant & Sons (Frankfort, KY and online)

 METHODS TO ACQUIRE HONEY BEES

 Most popular method to acquire bees, in early spring bees are shipped north from the south.
 Large hives have bees divided into 3 pound packages.
 A newly mated queen (not related to the bees) is added.